runemadsen/runemadsen-2012/writings/printing-code/lecture-color.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/color/bad_mono.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/color/bad_mono.jpg" />

 Here's an example of extremely bad use of a monochromatic color scheme.
 The only role of the color in this graph is to connect names with lines.
 How can we do that when the colors are almost identical?

+Johannes Itten spoke of 7 different color contrasts that any graphic artist needs to master.
+Two of these are especially tied to monochrome color: The contrast of saturation and the contrast of light and dark.

+ITTENS CONTRAST OF SATURATION!!!!!
+ITTENS CONTRAST OF LIGHT AND DARK!!!!

 Going Around the Wheel in Code
 ------------------------------